-In practice, it’s difficult to conceptualise a swimming pool’s size and we often find in our experience that architects and garden designers will place an outline on a drawing often without giving thought to the practicalities involved.
+In practice, it’s difficult to conceptualise a swimming pool’s size and we often find that architects and garden designers will plan the outline of a pool without giving thought to the practicalities involved.
 And why should they?
 It’s not within the field of their experience.

 So, we would advise that before getting any quotes for a new pool, speak to a Compass Pools designer who will work closely with you to specify a pool tailored to your family’s needs and desires.